google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

-Diabetic insoles and shoe inserts particularly designed for people with neuropathy are a great addition to diabetic footwear.
+Diabetic insoles and shoe inserts particularly designed for people with Neuropathy are a great addition to diabetic footwear.

 Insoles for Neuropathy